parker-boom/PolyCanyon/assets/README.md

 JPG images of smaller size (1400 x 2100px), each named 1-35 to correspond to the structure they depict:
 - **Close:** Closeup photos in the [Close](photos/Close) folder.
 - **Main:** Main photos in the [Main](photos/Main) folder.

+### Screenshots

+PNG images of all different screens in the app, captured using a simulator